Cause: genus Rubulavirus, which belongs to the Paramyxoviridae family.

-Illness and treatment: Mumps causes inflammation of glandular tissue, most commonly salivary glands (parotitis).
-Up to 20% of infections have no symptoms and up to half have mild or only respiratory symptoms.
-Complications include inflammation of testes (orchitis) or ovaries (oophoritis), aseptic meningitis (rarely causing deafness), pancreatitis, and myocarditis.
-Treatment is supportive.
+Illness and treatment: Mumps is a viral infection that causes pain and inflammation of glandular tissue, most commonly the salivary glands (parotitis).
+Symptoms including fever, anorexia, malaise and headache typically precede parotitis.
+Up to 20% of infections in unvaccinated people may be asymptomatic, some cases have mild respiratory symptoms.
+Complications of mumps can include inflammation of testes (orchitis) or ovaries (oophoritis), aseptic meningitis (rarely causing deafness), pancreatitis, and myocarditis.
+Treatment is supportive and varies based on the symptoms presented.

 Purpose of Reporting and Surveillance